 The PhD Program in Philosophy offers an intensive course of study in preparation for a career as a scholar and teacher of philosophy.
 The program in particular consists of four major components.
 (1) Completing coursework in the three main areas of contemporary philosophy and in the history of philosophy.
-(2) Writing a Preliminary Essay, an independent piece of philosophical work that goes through a process of drafts, criticism by faculty advisors, and revision.
+(2) Participating in a paper revision workshop, in which students significantly revise an essay originally written for a seminar in consultation with faculty and other students.
 (3) Defining an intellectual project and writing the PhD dissertation under the direction of a faculty committee.
 (4) Teaching as assistants in faculty-taught lecture courses and then as lecturers in stand-alone tutorials and small courses.
 In addition to these major components, students and faculty also participate in a variety of workshops and reading groups in which students present their own work for criticism by their peers and faculty.
 Throughout the PhD program, students and faculty join together in a continuous, rich philosophical dialogue.
 And faculty also support that dialogue and students’ intellectual work through advising, mentoring, ongoing academic evaluations, and canny career advice.

 Culture of the PhD Program